Gnarus-G/rename/README.md

 ![simplescreenrecorder-2023-01-01_23 51 24](https://user-images.githubusercontent.com/37311893/210196100-96190c6e-9597-4755-a0a0-de86ca407d4a.gif)

+## Performant (2x faster that perl-rename)
+One might say, blazingly fast?

 ## Note

 The "simple" match and replace syntax is still in development.
 The happy path pretty much works, and the parser gives comprehensive error messages.